Dr. Daxx Dunn

 Dr. Dunn is licensed by the Tennessee Board of Optometry and is therapeutically certified to administer injectible as well as oral medications.
 Before obtaining his licensure in Tennessee, Dr. Dunn was licensed in Oklahoma, where he was certified to perform anterior segment laser procedures and minor ocular surgical procedures.

 He is an active member of the American Optometric Association, the Tennessee Optometric Association, and the Middle Tennessee Optometric Society.
 He is also an associate member of the College of Optometrists in Vision Development, which is an organization dedicated to pediatric vision disorders, vision related learning disabilities, and visual development.
 He is currently working on his fellowship with the COVD.
-Dr. Dunn was recently appointed the Tennessee state representative for the national InfantSEE program, which promotes free eye evaluations for infants 6-12 months of age.
-He performs vision screenings at local preschools and volunteers his professional services for Prevent Blindness Tennessee, a non-profit organization devoted to preventing blindness and preserving sight of less-fortunate individuals.
+Dr. Dunn was recently appointed as a Tennessee State Advocate for the national InfantSEE program, which promotes free eye evaluations for infants 6-12 months of age.